9 Live Music Streaming Platforms For Concerts & Shows

 7. Wowza

-A great choice for artists in need of flexible live streaming and lower costs.
+A great choice for artists in need of flexible live streaming software and lower costs.
 Wowza is a specialist in streaming for all devices, making your show as accessible for all users as it’s possible to be.

 The live and VOD streaming features of this platform are simple but effective.
 Theirs is a solution as suitable for self-hosted low-level streaming as it is for broadcasts to global live audiences.